 The field of complementary and alternative medicine (CAM) is receiving increased attention in conventional medical environments.
 Research has shown that by 1997, nearly half the American public was using some form of CAM, and usage continues to rise (Eisenberg 1993, 1998).
-These studies and others that have been done subsequently indicate that many patients supplement their conventional medical care with CAM on their own, without involving their physicians.
+These studies and others done since indicate that many patients supplement their conventional medical care with CAM on their own, without involving their physicians.
 Another study found that people seek CAM not out of dissatisfaction with conventional medicine, but because CAM more deeply reflects their values and beliefs.
 Energy medicine is particularly popular, and is largely regarded as non-invasive and low risk.

 Eisenberg DM, Kessler RC, Foster C, et al. Unconventional medicine in the United States-Prevalence, costs, and patterns of use.
 NEJM 328(4): 246-252 1993.